19hours/sg-statutes/Acts/Financial Advisers Act.md

 (12) An exempt financial adviser which is aggrieved by the decision of the Authority to withdraw an exemption granted to it under this section may, within 30 days of the decision, appeal in writing to the Minister.

-(13) A withdrawal under subsection (10) of an exemption granted to any personshall not operate so as to —
+(13) A withdrawal under subsection (10) of an exemption granted to any person shall not operate so as to —

 (a) avoid or affect any agreement, transaction or arrangement, relating to any investment product entered into by the person, whether the agreement, transaction or arrangement was entered into before or after the withdrawal of the exemption; or

 (b) affect any right, obligation or liability arising under any agreement, transaction or arrangement referred to in paragraph (a).

+[SF Bill, Clause 99]

 ### Annual fees

 23A\.—(1) Every exempt financial adviser and representative of an exempt financial adviser shall pay to the Authority such annual fee as may be prescribed and in such manner as may be specified by the Authority.

+[2/2005]

 (2) Any annual fee paid by an exempt financial adviser or a representative of an exempt financial adviser to the Authority under subsection (1) shall not be refunded or remitted if —